 Logical Grouping & Precedence

 Logical grouping is a way to group multiple conditions together to form a single condition.
 This is useful when you want to apply the same logical operator to multiple conditions.
-For example, you can group two conditions together and apply the AND
+For example, you can group two conditions together and apply the AND operator to them.

 Self Grouping